fastforwardlabs/train_embeddings_with_gensim/README.md

 * qualitative comparison of similar embeddings
 * quantitative analysis of their performance in a simple recommendation system

+### Installation
+Package installation occurs in the first cell of the Jupyter Notebook, which accesses the `requirements.txt` file in the top-level directory.

+In CML/CDSW, simply start a new Jupyter Notebook session with 2CPUv/4GiB [TODO: check this] and proceed!

 ### Data
 We make use of the Online Retail dataset, which consists of customer purchase orders through an e-commerce boutique over the course of a year.
 The data is open source with citation to the original authors.
 We obtained the data from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/online+retail).

 Daqing Chen, Sai Liang Sain, and Kun Guo, Data mining for the online retail industry: A case study of RFM model-based customer segmentation using data mining, Journal of Database Marketing and Customer Strategy Management, Vol. 19, No. 3, pp. 197â€“208, 2012 (Published online before print: 27 August 2012. doi: 10.1057/dbm.2012.17).

 ### Related Work
-The small library underpinning this repo was originally developed for the Cloudera Fast Forward Labs report on [Session-based Recommendation Systems](https://session-based-recommenders.fastforwardlabs.com/).
+Some of the code in the Jupyter Notebook was originally developed for the Cloudera Fast Forward Labs report on [Session-based Recommendation Systems](https://session-based-recommenders.fastforwardlabs.com/).
 The original repo can be found [here](https://github.com/fastforwardlabs/session_based_recommenders) and includes scripts that can be automated to perform the tasks we demonstrate in this notebook.

-Cloudera Fast Forward also published a blog post that explores the _why_ behind the early stopping mechanism used in this repo.
+Cloudera Fast Forward also published a [blog post](https://blog.fastforwardlabs.com/2021/09/20/how-and-when-to-enable-early-stopping-for-gensims-word2vec.html) that explores the _why_ behind the early stopping mechanism used in this repo.

-Finally, CFFL published an Applied Machine Learning Prototype that demonstrates a simple use case for distributed training of a Gensim topic model.
-We note that, to our knowledge, distributed training is not supported by Gensim for the Word2Vec model we use here.

 ## Deploying on Cloudera Machine Learning (CML)